BentleyJOakes/BentleyJOakes.github.io/_pages/research.md

 </figure>
 <p>Effective systems engineering is about modelling and reasoning over complex integrations of systems, which is a perennial challenge, as shown in a <a href="/publications/#Elaasar2025">survey of practitioners</a>.
 In particular, engineers still need languages, tools, and techniques to better bridge the gap between knowing and utilising their domain knowledge.</p>

-<p>In our lab, we focus on assisting systems engineers: creating <a href="/publications/#ben2024toward">tailored visual languages</a>, providing <a href="/publications/#Gomes2019">hints to better configure their systems</a>, and we collaborate with NASA JPL on utilising their <a href="/publications/#Elaasar2023opencaesar">openCAESAR framework</a> to push the use of ontologies in systems engineering.</p>
+<p>In our lab, we focus on assisting systems engineers: creating <a href="/publications/#ben2024toward">tailored visual languages</a>, providing <a href="/publications/#Gomes2019">hints to better configure their systems</a>, and we collaborate with NASA JPL on utilising their <a href="/publications/#Elaasar2023opencaesar">openCAESAR framework</a> to push the use of ontologies in systems engineering.
+This builds on industrial work with Siemens Industry Software, Boeing Research &amp; Technology, and Dana on safety-critical systems and co-simulation.</p>

 <p><strong>Key publications:</strong></p>
 <ul>